 A new study conducted by scientists from the University of Chicago in Illinois genetically engineered – and tested – therapeutic skin grafts aimed at managing diabetes and obesity.
 They used clustered regularly interspaced short palindromic repeats (

 The researchers – led by Dr. Xiaoyang Wu, from the University of Chicago Ben May Department for Cancer Research – tested the engineered skin grafts on wild type mice, whose diabetes and obesity were diet-induced.
-Their findings are now published in Cell Stem Cell.
+Their

 “This paper is exciting for us because it is the first time we show engineered skin grafts can survive long-term in wild type mice, and we expect that in the near future this approach can be used as a safe option for the treatment of human patients,” says Dr. Wu.